NayanSubedi/Python-practice-coding/README.md

 # Python-practice-coding
-Starting from 13/01/2022 I will be posting everyday a at least one python code that I learned.
+Starting from 13/01/2022 I will be posting everyday at least one python code that I learned.